 Another nonpaying but very valuable experience is an internship with a known adult in a field your child shows interest in.
 That type of gig is harder to come by, but you never know -- your neighbor who's a publisher may be looking for someone to chime in on proposed kids' book ideas a couple of afternoons a week.

-For more information on keeping your tween busy and productive between the hours of 3 and 6, look over the links on the next page.
+For more information on keeping your tween busy and productive between the hours of 3 and 6, look over the links below.